 The findings in this study are congruent with past studies, and confirmed that visual hallucinations are common in patients with low visual acuity.
 Many elderly patients with poor visual acuity can experience hallucinations, and thus it is important to increase the awareness of Charles Bonnet syndrome in the medical community in order to improve patient care.
 Healthcare providers have a great capacity to inform patients that visual hallucinations are not always associated with mental illness.
 In addition, appropriate referrals can be made to other healthcare professionals to rule out other conditions that can cause visual hallucinations.

 There appears to be an association between poor contrast sensitivity and visual hallucinations.
 Although the etiology of CBS remains unclear, it is possible that contrast sensitivity can play an important role in the etiology of visual hallucinations (deprivation theory).
-Currently, there is limited research in this field and future research endeavours might be beneficial in furthering our understanding of visual hallucinations.
+Currently, there is limited research in this field, and future research endeavours might be beneficial in furthering our understanding of visual hallucinations.
 It would also be beneficial to further explore patient perspectives on visual hallucinations in the future.

 FOOTNOTES AND DISCLOSURE